Commercial Lease Basics

 What is included in CAM?

 Many have heard of the term “Triple Net Commercial Lease”.
 This implies that the tenant is paying for all its costs including, common area maintenance, real estate taxes, utilities, etc. Common area maintenance or “CAM” includes things like the cost of snow removal, security, building maintenance, management fees, landscaping, etc. The simplest method for determining a tenant’s share of CAM is to divide the number of square feet of the tenant’s space by the total number of rentable square feet in the office building or shopping center.
 Sometimes commercial landlords try to manipulate this amount so that the tenant will be paying the highest cost possible.
 It is important that this be reviewed carefully.

 When something breaks does the business have to fix it?

-Again, most commercial lease will require that there be some modification or alteration to the existing premises and this is known as “Build Out”.
-A business tenant should always set forth in detail what build out is to be performed, how it will be paid for (how much of an allowance will the landlord provide), and how long will it take for the improvements to be made.
+Again, most commercial leases will require that there be some modification or alteration to the existing premises and this is known as “Build Out”.
+A business tenant should always set forth in detail what build-out is to be performed, how it will be paid for (how much of an allowance will the landlord provide), and how long will it take for the improvements to be made.

 What space is the business leasing?